jquast/HP-15C/README.rst

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

----
-This is a modified version of the original software.
+Jeff's Own HP-15C Simulator is a Modified Version of the original software, HP-15C 5.0.01, by Torsten Manz.
 The source code for this program is available at https://github.com/jquast/HP-15C/.
 The original source code can be found at https://hp-15c-simulator.de/.